AdobeDocs/learning-manager.en/help/migrated/managers/frequently-asked-questions-for-managers.md

 +++How do I get Manager role access?

 Administrator of your company will assign manager role to you based on your eligibility and designation in your organization.
-When you log in, you see the Manager role home page in Adobe Captivate Prime.
+When you log in, you see the Manager role home page in Adobe Learning Manager.

 +++